SAP-samples/teched2023-IN260/exercises/ex_optional/README.md

 One can make an application more resilient by running some tasks asynchronously.
 This often applies to tasks that don't need to succeed immediately.

-In our use case adding the goal or task to SuccessFactors is not a critical operation.
+In our use case, adding the goal or task to SuccessFactors is not a critical operation.
 We can run it asynchronously and if it fails, we can retry it a few times later.

 ## 1.1 Making the SuccessFactors Update Asynchronous